kamalneel178/Linux_Server_Configuration/README.md

 - The web application is my [Item Catalog project]() created earlier in this Nanodegree program.
 - The database server is [PostgreSQL](https://www.postgresql.org/).

-[Currently this Public IP is unavailable after project submission].
+[Currently this Public IP is unavailable after project reviewed].

 You can visit http://13.235.113.203/ for the website deployed.

 Public ID: 13.235.113.203 .